microsoft/reverse-proxy/docs/docfx/articles/authn-authz.md

 ### Special values:

-There are two special values that can be specified in a route's authorization parameter: `default` and `anonymous`.
+In addition to custom policy names, there are two special values that can be specified in a route's authorization parameter: `default` and `anonymous`.
+ASP.NET Core also has a FallbackPolicy setting that applies to routes that do not specify a policy.

-### DefaultPolicy
+#### DefaultPolicy

 Specifying the value `default` in a route's authorization parameter means that route will use the policy defined in [AuthorizationOptions.DefaultPolicy](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authorization.authorizationoptions.defaultpolicy?#Microsoft_AspNetCore_Authorization_AuthorizationOptions_DefaultPolicy).
 That policy is pre-configured to require authenticated users.